simeonkr/HaGL/doc/Overview.md

 HaGL consists of expressions having the parameterized type `GLExpr d t`, where `d` is a label which specifies where the expression will be computed (its computational "domain") and `t` specifies the raw, underlying type that the expression wraps.
-The following table categorizes `GLExpr`'s based on their domain:
+The following table categorizes `GLExpr`s based on their domain:

 | `GLExpr d t`              | Synonym       | Semantics                                                              |
 | ------------------------- | ------------- | ---------------------------------------------------------------------- |